webbukkit/dynmap/README.md

 * [Where to go for questions and discussions](#where-to-go-for-questions-and-discussions)
 * [Where to go to make donations](#where-to-go-to-make-donations)
 # How to build
 Dynmap 3.x+ uses Gradle for building support for all platforms, with all resulting artifacts produced in the /targets directory.
-Due to Minecraft 1.17.x+ requirements, the developer's default JDK must be a JDK 16 (or later) versions - older versions will still be compiled to run on the default JDK for those platforms (JDK 8), as will all common libraries.
+Due to Minecraft 1.18.x+ requirements, the developer's default JDK must be a JDK 17 (or later) versions - older versions will still be compiled to run on the default JDK for those platforms (JDK 8, or JDK 16 for 1.17.x, and common libraries are built JDK 8.

 To build, run: